SavvasStephanides/savvas/src/posts/arrays.md

 // 3
 ```

-Or go through each and every element in the list and so something specific with it.
+Or go through each and every element in the list and do something specific with it.

 This is called a "loop" and it's something we'll talk about in another thread, so watch this space.